AnirudhMukherjee/CS-7641/index3.md

 We focussed on implementing supervised learning algorithms with the goal of predicting the hotness of a song which is a direct indicator which determines how popular a given song is.
 The ‘song_hotttnesss’ is a continuous feature with values between 0 and 1 that tell us how popular or a hit a particular song is.
 Using ‘song_hotttnesss’ as an indicator will aid us in recommending different kinds of music to a user.

-For this task, we implemented three supervised algorithms in order to analyze how well they are able to predict the song popularity given a certain set of features:
+For this task, we implemented five supervised algorithms in order to analyze how well they are able to predict the song popularity given a certain set of features:
 1. Linear Regression
 2. Random Forest Regression
 3. Support Vector Machine Classifier